edvns/pubsub/task2.md

 ```

 In the end, after trying-testing multiple options with streams/tables, I could not figure out correct method to produce deduplicated data into new topic yet.

+#### Thank you for your time reviewing these tasks, feel free to post comments/questions/suggestions.
+Regards